based on 7 nights inc. flights

 Sani Club has extensive Spa facilities or alternatively guests can relax with an in-suite treatment.

 At Sani Resort there's no end to the list of activities on offer.
 Many of the sports are free of charge, including table tennis, football, volleyball, aerobics, archery, hiking and basketball.
-All other sporting activities are at an additional charge and are arranged at the relevant sports centers.
+All other sporting activities are at an additional charge and are arranged at the relevant sports centres.
 There is a separate Football Academy with coaching, Sailing Academy to learn new skills and a Dance Academy, offering a range of styles, from modern to hip-hop or even Latin.

 Sani Marina is a hub of activity, with its constant flow of yachts and boats.
 It's the place to go if you want to explore the secluded coves around Halkidiki, the Aegean Sea and its islands.
 It has a chic and sophisticated Mediterranean ambience, with a number of international and Greek restaurants and bars, a mall of shops, a cinema and hosts many special events and festivals throughout the year.